 - 9.2.1.1 The adopted Wiltshire Core Strategy implements a Developer Contribution Obligation Charging Schedule based on Community Infrastructure Levy (CIL), which was brought into force on the 18th May 2015.
-Whilst the majority of developer contribution obligations will be pooled for County infrastructure themes, as determined in the Regulation 123 List, a small portion of CIL contributions will be made available to the Parish, and this will be increased on adoption of this Plan. - 9.2.1.2 There are a range of community amenities and projects that are identified which can be wholly or partly funded by CIL contributions to the Parish and these are outlined below Under its requirement to support the development of the Parish through the meaningful proportion of CIL contributions, the Parish Council will seek in particular to provide the following: - a. improvements to the centrally located community facilities to provide additional space for use as a medical centre with associated parking spaces; - b. improvements and maintenance of the centrally located community facilities used for leisure purposes, meetings and storage, with associated parking spaces; - c. acquisition of land suitable for public area parking with footpath access routes to the Village school for improvements in road safety of drop-off and pick-up traffic; - d. improvements to the community building located in the Bradstone Sports Field for changing rooms with toilets and showers, for men, ladies, and visiting officials; - e. improvements to the community building located in the Bradstone Sports Field for entertainment and meeting facilities including associated kitchen and storage; - f. the provision of a multi-use synthetic sports pitch located on Parish land adjacent to the Bradstone Sports Field suitable for use by the community and school; - g. improved parking facilities at the Bradstone Sports Field to increase the capacity to accommodate the projected increase is traffic from sports field and community building users; - h. improvements for public area parking on the High Road Playing Field; - i. improvements to leisure facilities on the Millennium Green public open space. - j. improvements to footpaths, verges, and riverside to enhance the look and feel of the Village; - k. upgrades to highways as appropriate to improve road safety at identified hazard areas.
+Whilst the majority of developer contribution obligations will be pooled for County infrastructure themes, as determined in the Regulation 123 List, a small portion of CIL contributions will be made available to the Parish, and this will be increased on adoption of this Plan. - 9.2.1.2 There are a range of community amenities and projects that are identified which can be wholly or partly funded by CIL contributions to the Parish and these are outlined below.
+Under its requirement to support the development of the Parish through the meaningful proportion of CIL contributions, the Parish Council will seek in particular to provide the following: - a. improvements to the centrally located community facilities to provide additional space for use as a medical centre with associated parking spaces; - b. improvements and maintenance of the centrally located community facilities used for leisure purposes, meetings and storage, with associated parking spaces; - c. acquisition of land suitable for public area parking with footpath access routes to the Village school for improvements in road safety of drop-off and pick-up traffic; - d. improvements to the community building located in the Bradstone Sports Field for changing rooms with toilets and showers, for men, ladies, and visiting officials; - e. improvements to the community building located in the Bradstone Sports Field for entertainment and meeting facilities including associated kitchen and storage; - f. improvements for public area parking on the High Road Playing Field; - g. improvements to leisure facilities on the Millennium Green public open space. - h. improvements to footpaths, verges, and riverside to enhance the look and feel of the Village; - i. upgrades to highways as appropriate to improve road safety at identified hazard areas.